Highlights: Waterfall, gorgeous lake, swimming beach, multiple views, overlook

 10. About five minutes after the bathroom facility, take a right turn onto the blue-blazed Castle Point Carriageway.
 The sign lets you know that Kempton Ledge is just an easy mile away.

 11. Enjoy the views of the Catskills off to your right as you gently ascend toward Kempton Ledge.

 12. After about twenty minutes on the Blue Trail, you’ll arrive at Kempton Ledge, which is very well-marked, on your left.
+(Update July 12, 2014: Per Jules’ comment below, it might not be so well-marked anymore – which would be a shame.
+That was one beautiful sign.
+The ledge, though, will still be easy to find – it’s that big, gorgeous, ledge-like ledge on your left.)
 Take some time to enjoy the gigantic view, clear across the Gunks to the Hudson Highlands.

 13. After you’ve sufficiently marinated your eyeballs in that view, head back the way you came on the Blue Trail.

-About five minutes after leaving Kempton Ledge, you’ll take your first right turn onto the intermittently yellow-blazed Millbrook Carriage Road, which was marked during our visit in Spring 2011 with a big ol’ sawhorse.
+14. About five minutes after leaving Kempton Ledge, you’ll take your first right turn onto the intermittently yellow-blazed Millbrook Mtn Carriageway, which was marked during our visit in spring 2011 with a big ol’ sawhorse.
+(Jules of the Comments reports that the sawhorse is still there as of July 2014.
+Giddyup!).
 Whether you see a yellow blaze or not, just take your first right turn.

-15. A couple of other trails will merge into the Millbrook Carriagway, but just keep heading straight, or as straight as possible.
+15. A couple of other trails will merge into the Millbrook Mtn.
+Carriageway, but just keep heading straight, or as straight as possible.